-- Start a semester in advance
+- Start at least semester in advance

 - Seek faculty input or guidance

-Pro Tip: Look for an internship that offers you a substantial experience.
+Pro Tip: Look for an internship that offers you substantial experience.
 Determine how this experience will benefit your education and career goals.
 Ask how closely you will work with top professionals in the field.
 Ask what types of orientation, ongoing training, and periodic reviews will be scheduled.
 Finally, design an educational objective that links your classroom learning to your work on the job.

 How do I contact my faculty advisor or division?